cmkimber/bikeshare-to/readme.md

 The intention is for this series of reports to be published as blog posts on LinkedIn, but they are also readable in this repo along with the underlying code.

+In addition, there is an interactive web application in development that allows for exploration of a subset of the data used in the reports (from 2022).
+The application focuses on spatial aspects of the service in particular.
+The current version of the web application can be found [here](LINK PENDING).
+Find the current web app code within this repo [here](https://github.com/cmkimber/bikeshare-to/tree/main/bikeshare-to-app).

 ## Contents

 - Data Processing: scripts for ingesting and preprocessing data from the City of Toronto.
 At this point, all data importing was done in R/tidyverse.
+- Data Exploraton: scripts for identifying features of the data or patterns in the results to guide report and web application development.
 - Report 1: Ridership statistics at a yearly/monthly scale from 2017-2022.
 Generated using R with tidyverse and ggplot2 in Jupyter Lab.
+- Web Application (bikeshare-to-app): Ridership data from 2022 with spatial information on stations used during the rides, presented in a series of interactive graphics.
+Built using R/tidyverse and Shiny in RStudio, using a series of other tools delineated in the app readme. **Currently WIP**.

 ## Limitations to Public Data